JeffJetton/atari-examples/rudout/rudout1.md

 The VCS was originally designed to run the sorts of games that were popular in arcades at the time, in particular, [Pong](https://en.wikipedia.org/wiki/Pong) and [Tank](https://en.wikipedia.org/wiki/Tank_(video_game)).
 You can plainly see the legacy of those games in the features they decided to put into the TIA video chip.

-For example, some of the TIA registers are dedicated to drawing the "playfield"--static game backgrounds, often of a single color, such as the court walls in [Video Olympics](https://en.wikipedia.org/wiki/Video_Olympics) and the various mazes and clouds in [Combat](https://en.wikipedia.org/wiki/Combat_(Atari_2600)).
-Of course, like all the display registers we'll learn about, you can use them for something other than their intended purpose.
-Starting with some of the very first VCS cartridges, for example, programmers would often rig the playfield to show the score at the top or bottom of the screen.
+For example, some of the TIA registers are dedicated to drawing the "playfield":  Static game backgrounds, often of a single color, such as the court walls in [Video Olympics](https://en.wikipedia.org/wiki/Video_Olympics) and the various mazes and clouds in [Combat](https://en.wikipedia.org/wiki/Combat_(Atari_2600)).

 The playfield divides the screen evenly into 40 vertical columns, which can be either set (showing the playfield color) or not set (allowing the background color to "show through").

 Actually, you can only *directly* set the left 20 columns.
 The right half is designed to either repeat (copy) or reflect (mirror) whatever the left side is showing.

 To set the pattern of the 20 left-side columns, you simply write values to three registers.
 Where a bit is 1, the playfield is drawn.
 Where a bit is 0, it's not: